biomejs/biome/website/src/content/docs/linter/rules/no-useless-ternary.md

 This rule is part of the [nursery](/linter/rules/#nursery) group.
 :::

-Disallow ternary operators when simpler alternatives exist
+Disallow ternary operators when simpler alternatives exist.

-It’s a common mistake in JavaScript to use a conditional expression to select between two Boolean values instead of using ! to convert the test to a Boolean.
+It’s a common mistake in JavaScript to use a conditional expression to select between two boolean values instead of using the logical NOT (`!`) or double NOT (`!!`) to convert the test to a boolean.
 Here are some examples:

 Source: https://eslint.org/docs/latest/rules/no-unneeded-ternary/